• About Trudy

 Westminster Abbey

-Next, we headed for Westminster Abbey.
-Unfortunately, it was closed to the public on Sunday.
-I was disappointed in missing out on the Poet’s Corner, commemorating the Poet legends.
+Next, we headed for Westminster Abbey, the royal church.
+Unfortunately, it was closed to the public on Sundays.
+I was disappointed to miss out on the Poet’s Corner, commemorating the British Poet legends.
 However, this historical Gothic landmark is gorgeous to wander by with a beautiful setting for the British Royal Weddings for more than 1000 years.
-Nearby, we walked by one of London’s most famous symbols, Big Ben.
-This is the nickname for the Great Bell of the striking clock at Palace of Westminster.
-It was wonderful to see, however it was covered with much scaffolding for reconstruction.

-The National Gallery Museum is a Must-see for Free
+7. National Gallery Museum – Free Entry

 IMG_6904